produnis/quarto-cv/README.md

 ## Usage
 This extension uses the LaTeX document class "`moderncv`".
-Thus, all CV entries needs to be written in `LaTeX` code.
+Thus, all CV entries need to be written in `LaTeX` code.
 Have a look at the example files coming with this extension for how to use them.
 In short,

 - use `\cvline{KEY}{VALUE}` to create a new line entry, e.g. `\cvline{Name}{Albert Hastig}`.
 - use `\cventry{DATE}{VALUE1}{VALUE2}{VALUE3}{VALUE4}{VALUE5}` to create a new time line entry, e.g. `\cventry{1967-2001}{Professor for Everything}{Muppet Show}{Sesame Street}{}{}`